Vivek-S-Patwardhan/Employee_Portal_Application/README.md

 ## Login/Register
- - For the first time , click on Register here.
+ - For the Hr to register for the first time , click on Register here.
  - Enter the details for the HR -> submit.
  - Try to login for the same using the given credentials.
  - After login is successful -> Add Employee page can be opened.
  - Add Employee details in the form -> Save Employee Details.
  - You can also Update the Details of the Employee.
+ - After this Employee can also login with the credentials and check the profile page.

 ## DataBase